Ayushd70/college-assignments/IT-Lab/assignment-2/README.md

 < 0.6 F

-4) Write a program which takes temperature as input and also input its type (Centigrade or Fahrenheit).
+4)Write a program which takes temperature as input and also input its type (Centigrade or Fahrenheit).
 Convert it to other format.

-5) Write a program which takes input of a number and check whether it is positive or negative.
+5)Write a program which takes input of a number and check whether it is positive or negative.

-6) Write a program which takes input of a number and check whether it is even or odd.
+6)Write a program which takes input of a number and check whether it is even or odd.

 7)Write a program which takes three numbers as input find maximum of three and minimum of the three.